 Hotel accommodation

 Hotels assume no responsibility for tour operators’ flight programs, including the schedule, delays, put-offs, etc. This rule applies both to the day of arrival and day of departure.
-The stay in a hotel room and the meals according to the selected meal program are available for tourists starting from 3:00 p.m. of the first paid day.
-On the day of departure all the services become unavailable at 12:00 a.m. (midday), unless otherwise provided for by the hotel’s concept.
+The stay in a hotel room and the meals according to the selected meal program are available for tourists starting from 15:00 of the first paid day.
+On the day of departure all the services become unavailable at 12:00, unless otherwise provided for by the hotel’s concept.

 In case the check-in takes place after the working hours of the hotel’s main restaurant, individual meals are not provided.
 In the presence of numerous late check-ins (but not in the night time), hotels can prolong the working hours of their main restaurants for such guests or offer small snacks at the lobby bar or in the rooms.
 This is the hotels’ right, not their obligation.
 Such a service is offered for group check-ins only, i.e. when large groups of guests arrive.
 The unavailability of such service cannot be deemed as grounds for filing a complaint.

-Hotels with UAI meal options serve night meals in their snack bars.
+Hotels with UAI meal options serve night meals in their snack bars or lobby bars.

 Hotel accommodation